Is your home ready to survive winter?

 Have a sprinkler system?
 Don’t forget it!

 Before the frost hits, you’ll want to drain your lawn sprinkler/irrigation system and have a professional complete any required repairs.
-To avoid a costly “oops,” make sure sprinkler heads are appropriately marked if they’re near snow removal areas such as driveways and walkways.
+To avoid a costly blunder during snow removal, make sure sprinkler heads are appropriately marked.

 point-v02-10

-And it will be cold indoors too if the furnace stops working.
 Having a furnace break down or, even worse, needing replacement in the middle of winter can be a huge inconvenience.
-It can take hours or even days to find a qualified repair person on the coldest days.
 And if needed parts are not readily available, it can take even longer to get repairs done.
-You don’t want to have to call a plumber to drain and winterize your plumbing while you move out of your home until repairs are completed.
+The worst-case scenario is having to call a plumber to protect your pipes while repairs are carried out.

-So don’t get left in the cold.
-Have a licensed furnace technician service and inspect your furnace before the winter to identify and replace any worn out components and make sure your furnace operates as reliably as possible—and at peak efficiency.
-Professional service will also help to improve your safety because your technician will check to make sure there are no carbon monoxide leaks.
+Avoid this situation and have a licensed technician service inspect your furnace before the winter to identify and replace any worn out components and make sure your furnace operates as reliably as possible, and at peak efficiency.
+A professional service will also help to improve your safety by making sure there are no carbon monoxide leaks.